Translate

 Chamois, a Wild Goat-Antelope, In the Cordillera Cantabica.

-Having seen an Iberian Wolf, we had felt on a high, but we also realised, a Brown Bear would not be walking out in front of us anytime soon!
+Having seen an Iberian Wolf, we felt on a high, but we also realised that a Brown Bear would not be walking out in front of us anytime soon!

 We had headed on for a night stop at Aguilar de Campóo.
-With the snow capped mountains all around us, cold clear skies, with such stunning scenery.
+There are snow-capped mountains, cold, clear skies, and stunning scenery.

-We had searched for supplies in Salinas de Pisuerga, not a shop in sight!
+We had searched for supplies in Salinas de Pisuerga, but no shop was in sight!

 We headed for the town of Guardo.
-The route took us across a rugged plateau, Golden Eagles were seen hunting, in front of the rugged mountains, Common Wheatears, migrating North, perched atop fallen stones, in search of a snack.
+The route took us across a rugged plateau; Golden Eagles were seen hunting in front of the rugged mountains, and Common Wheatears, migrating North, perched atop fallen stones for a snack.

-After Guardo, the scenery became vast and bleak, with the snow line, about to meet us, we were constantly scrutinising the mountain sides, in the hope of seeing Chamois.
+After Guardo, the scenery became vast and bleak.
+With the snow line about to meet us, we constantly scrutinised the mountainsides, hoping to see Chamois.

-A few years ago, this act had produced a good result, when we found Iberian Ibex in Almeria province.
+A few years ago, this act produced good results when we found the Iberian Ibex in Almeria province.

 http://roadrunnersmikelinda.blogspot.fr/2014/04/in-search-of-iberian-ibex.html

-We had seen them before on the high mountain sides of Zuriza, in Navarra, there we could only discern them, through our telescope.
+We had seen them before on the high mountainsides of Zuriza, but we could only discern them in Navarra through our telescope.

 These guys seemed as happy to watch us!